gwen001/BBstats/README.md

 		   N: new, add new reports
 		   U: update, add new reports and update the existing ones (title, bounty, state)
-		   O: overwrite, add new reports and overwrite the existing ones -e	grab reputation as well
+		   O: overwrite, add new reports and overwrite the existing ones
+		   R: rollback, got back the previous last version of the database (not platform dependant) -e	grab reputation as well
 	-f	import from file
 	-h	print this help